AnticOwl/Guides/WATCH_DOGS - Ultimate Camera Tools.md

 - Press Print Screen to save your shot.
 - To end the Motion Blur shot, press your assigne long exposure keybind, Home, F4 and finally F6 to return to the normal game speed.

+*Note:*
-*Note: tilt, roll and pan are orbital when in Look At Player mode*
+*Tilt, roll and pan are orbital when in Look At Player mode.*
+*For better image quality you can also use Cheat Engine Speed Hack when the tool Slomo is active.*

 Example